0exp/redis_queued_locks/README.md

   - See [Instrumentation](#instrumentation) section of docs;
   - pre-configured in `config[:isntrumenter]` with void notifier (`RedisQueuedLocks::Instrumenter::VoidNotifier`);
 - `raise_errors` - (optional) `[Boolean]`
-  - Raise errors on library-related limits such as timeout or retry count limit;
+  - Raise errors on library-related limits (such as timeout or retry count limit) and on lock conflicts (such as same-process dead locks);
   - `false` by default;
 - `fail_fast` - (optional) `[Boolean]`
     - Should the required lock to be checked before the try and exit immidietly if lock is